 The University’s capital planning process is similar to the budget process.
 Units submit requests for space and building construction and these are decided by a group of staff and faculty and reported on annually in the capital plan section of the University Budget book.

 3.5 The institution provides access to information and technology resources sufficient in scope, quality, currency, and kind at physical sites and online, as appropriate, to support its academic offerings and the research and scholarship of its faculty, staff, and students.
 These information resources, services, and facilities are consistent with the institution’s educational objectives and are aligned with student learning outcomes.

 Stanford University Libraries and Academic Information Resources (SULAIR) supports the teaching, learning and research mission by making information and knowledge accessible.
 The collections include more than 8.5 million volumes and documents, about 1.5 million audio visual materials more than 75,000 serials, and nearly 6 million microform holdings.

-Academic Computing (part of SULAIR) is responsible for providing technology and expertise to faculty students and staff in public computing areas, in the residences, and specifically for the classroom.
+The Office of the Vice Provost for Technology and Learning is responsible for providing technology and expertise to faculty students and staff in public computing areas, in the residences, and specifically for the classroom.
 The Faculty Senate has a standing committee, C-ACIS, whose responsibility is to oversee computing and information resources at Stanford.
 The Center for Teaching and Learning also provides technical assistance for students and faculty.
 Finally, the Office of Accessible Education provides assistance to make technology and education accessible to students with disabilities.

 3.6 The institution’s leadership, at all levels, is characterized by integrity, high performance, appropriate responsibility, and accountability.